kefuzhu/Action-Actor/write_up.md

 For Loss function, we used cross entropy loss function for 2D data, since we are calculating loss for each pixel and sum them up all together.

 #### 4.Optimization method

 We train the model with batch size `4` and used `(stochastic gradient descent)` to optimize the model with step-wise learning rate and momentum of `0.9`.

+#### 5.Novelty of our method

+We tried to train multiple models ranging from PSPNet, SegNet, UNet.
+However, due to unresolved circumstance that the weight for background label dominated the learning process, we employed FCN32s as TA recommended.

+For FCN32s, we trained 50 epochs with step-wise decreasing learning rate, as mentioned above.

 ### Performance on validation set